A Curie-Weiss model of self-organized criticality: Minimum of on

-This inequality is strict if $(\eps,y) \in \Dro_{I}$. \end{prop}
+This inequality is strict if $(\varepsilon,y) \in\DD_{I}$. \end{prop}

-The inequality is also true for $x<\eps \leq 0$ since $I$ is even in its first variable.~In~corollary~\ref{inegaliteI-F}, we shall extend the inequality to any symmetric distribution on $\R$. \begin{proof} We have already treated the Bernoulli case.
-We assume next that the support of $\r$ contains at least three points.
-In the subsection a), we saw that the Cram\'er transform $I$ is $\Ck{\infty}$ on $\Dro_{I}$ and
+The inequality is also true for $x<\varepsilon\leq0$ since $I$ is even in its first variable.
+In Corollary~\ref{inegaliteI-F}, we shall extend the inequality to any symmetric distribution on $\mathbb{R}$.

+\begin{pf*}{Proof of Proposition~ \ref{inegaliteI-F.0}} We have already treated the Bernoulli case.
+We assume next that the support of $\rho$ contains at least three points.
+The Cram\'er transform~$I$ is $\mathrm{C}^{\infty}$ on $\DD_{I}$ and

 Let us examine the structure of the set $D_{I}$.
 We put